caioformiga/pool/README.md

 # pool
-Pool is an AMM that offers liquidity based on rules
+Pool is an AMM that offers liquidity.
+This project was created to validate the algorithm that use K as base * quote.
+It should be imported as library.